The value of cloud is difficult to measure, because up until now the tools didn't exist to see it in micro-form. That's changing.

 The True Value of Cloud Technologies roundtable discussion is one that has been a long time coming.
 With a decade of the technology on which to reflect, technology leaders can be even more transparent about the relative cost and value Cloud has brought to their infrastructures and business capabilities.
-The rest of the organization are just as curious; Cloud was one of the major competitive advantages as most organizations shifted quickly to remote work, and CEOs and Boards have been impressed with their IT teams who have successfully and seamlessly moved people into a digital environment.
+The rest of the organisation are just as curious; Cloud was one of the major competitive advantages as most organisations shifted quickly to remote work, and CEOs and Boards have been impressed with their IT teams who have successfully and seamlessly moved people into a digital environment.

 Value of Cloud

 “Cloud has saved us money,” said Conor, but we’ve also seen that not every cloud has a silver lining.”

 By that, Conor means there is still work to be done on assessing and determining loads, and how best to protect services.
 Experian has looked to reintegrate products and by doing so has gained savings with the Cloud.
 Where legacy systems are still in place the global firm has reviewed the likelihood of moving to the Cloud on a case by case basis.
 The conclusion?
 It needs to invest more in the skills and commercial acumen to expand the value of Cloud.